MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 The VNet Data Gateway can be used to connect to private resources in Azure without any additional setup.
 It can also be used to connect to private resources outside of Azure with additional network setup such as Express Routes and/or VPNs.

-Sources with secure connectivity without additional set up:
+Sources with secure connectivity without additional setup:
 - Azure AI Search
 - Azure Batch
 - Azure Blob Storage